jingyuyao/tactical-adventure/readme.md

   - We pool entity and components so holding reference outside of engine can have unintended effects
 - Only views should hold references to assets
 - Subscribes to various model events to update itself.
+- Should not hold reference to model objects (i.e. world)
+  - Only react to events from the model to initialize + update itself
 - Should not change the model except to complete future events

 ## Controllers